jamie2210/CI_MS4_PP/TESTING.md

         {% endif %}
     ```

-- In the end writing to separate if statements worked.
+- In the end writing two separate if statements worked.

     ```Python
         {% if product.stock %}